heaths/azure-sdk-for-rust-proto/README.md

 ## Examples

 Find all examples under the [`sdk/`](sdk/) directory.
-The following are what we are focusing on currently:
+The following, in no particular order, are what we are focusing on currently:

 * [client_new_method_params]